White Sox manager Renteria not with team, pending tests

-Bench coach Joe McEwing will manage the White Sox in their series opener against the Cleveland Indians and until the team learns more about Renteria’s condition.
+Bench coach Joe McEwing will manage the White Sox until the team learns more about Renteria’s condition.
+Monday’s opener of a three-game set at Cleveland was postponed by rain and will be made up Tuesday as part of a traditional doubleheader.

-General manager Rick Hahn released a statement saying Renteria had the symptoms and was taken to a Cleveland hospital for evaluation and tests.
+General manager Rick Hahn released a statement saying the 58-year-old Renteria was taken to a Cleveland hospital for evaluation and tests.

 ”Out of an abundance of caution, Ricky will remain at the team hotel and not manage until we receive confirmation of today’s test result,” Hahn said.

-The team did not say if the 58-year-old Renteria was being tested for the coronavirus.
-Renteria has been with the White Sox since 2017.
+The team did not say if Renteria, who is in his fourth season as White Sox manager, was being tested for the coronavirus.

-McEwing said on a Zoom conference call that Renteria said he “feels great, feels fine.
+Before Monday’s postponement, McEwing said on a Zoom conference call that he spoke to Renteria several times and that ”he feels great, feels fine.
 Just being very cautious.”

 Renteria’s situation arose on a day of major medical news across baseball, most of it involving COVID-19.